Best Cat Nail Caps Reviewed | Rating Soft Paws Claw Covers for Kitties

 Even though manufacturers will tell you that the caps reduce infections and prevent bacteria from getting near your pet’s real claws, that’s not true.
 Pre-existing conditions can worsen under the caps.
 And if you don’t check the kitty’s nails regularly, they might grow into the paw pads.

 So, to sum it up.

-But don’t forget to check the real claws and to consult with a vet prior to applying the caps.
+But don’t forget to check the real claws and to consult with a vet before applying the caps.
 Your beloved furball’s health and well-being should always come as your priority before a nasty scratch mark or a ruined sweater.
 Your sweater is replaceable.
-Your kitty definitely isn’t!
+Your kitty isn’t!

 Last Updated on